komodorio/komodor-tutorials/README.md

 ## Currently supported

 - Image Pull backoff
+    - Purpose: This deployment will simulate an immage pull backoff issue
-    - imagepullbackoff.yaml
+    - File: imagepullbackoff.yaml
 - Out of Memory
+    - Purpose: Simulates an OOM, afterone minute this service will run out of memory
-    - oom.yaml
+    - File: oom.yaml
 - Crash Loop BackOff
+    - Purpose: This deployment will create a crash loop backoff.
-    - crashloopbackoff.yaml
+    - File: crashloopbackoff.yaml
 - Create Container Config Error
+    - Purpose: This will simulate an issue with a config container.
-    - createcontainerconfigerror.yaml
+    - File: createcontainerconfigerror.yaml

 ## Demo/Training deployments